seetadev/web3-ai-agent-py-nosql-db/Readme.md

-# AI Agent with Python backend and Nosql database for Knowledge Base
+# AI Agent with Python backend & Storacha, Nosql database for Knowledge Base

 ## Prerequisites
 Before running this Web3 Flask application, ensure you have the following installed on your system: